DataCurationWorkshop/HongKongCurationWorkshop/Introduction/CaseStudy-Lab-Overview.md

-#The Data Curation Workshop
+#The Data Curation Institute

-Each afternoon of the workshop will have two concurrent sessions: empirical case studies, and laboratory work.
+Each afternoon of the institute will have two concurrent sessions: empirical case studies, and laboratory work.

 ##Case Study